-A listing of various tools that I’ve found useful over time, particularly those that help in understanding people and the world in which we live.
+Tools I’ve found useful over time, particularly those that help understand people and interpret the world in which we live.

-- Project Worldview – A useful website, despite its archaic web design, for determining one’s core view of reality – the glasses through which one unconsciously sees and interprets the world.
+- Project Worldview – Useful, despite its archaic web design, for determining our core view of reality – the glasses through which we unconsciously interpret the world.

-- The Ladder of Inference – visual tool of the 6 step process by which we create the mental models by which we interpret the world
+- The Ladder of Inference – Visual of the 6-step process by which we create the mental models through which we interpret the world

-- Passages: Predictable Crises of Adult Life – Updated version of Gail Sheehy’s classic overview of adult life transition points and how to understand, cope, and leverage them towards fulfilling your potential.
-Other useful guides are at her website here.
+- Passages: Predictable Crises of Adult Life Gail Sheehy’s classic overview of adult life transition points and how to understand, cope, and leverage them towards fulfilling your potential.

-- Hermann Brain Dominance Instrument (HBDI) – Understand how and why you think and interpret the world as you do.
+- Hermann Brain Dominance Instrument (HBDI) – Understand how and why we think and interpret the world as we do.
 From their website – “The 120-question Herrmann Brain Dominance Instrument® (HBDI®) assessment defines and describes someone’s thinking preferences across the Whole Brain® Model.
 After completing the assessment, the person receives a comprehensive HBDI® Profile report that includes in-depth interpretation of the results, reference material about the Whole Brain® Model, comparison data, and activities for further exploration and development.”
-(Full disclosure – I found this useful enough that I became a certified HBDI practitioner.)

 - For those that want to try a couple of personality profiles –